HZ0108/Inside-Claude-Code-Architecture-and-Design-Philosophy/README.md

 ## Disclaimer

 This repository is an independent, educational analysis.
-It is not affiliated with, officially supported by, or endorsed by Anthropic.
-All intellectual property regarding Claude Code belongs to Anthropic.
+All property regarding Claude Code belongs to Anthropic.